Last Modified April 27, 2020

-Flytipping is the dumping of rubbish on any land that is not a licensed waste site.
+Fly-tipping is the dumping of items on any land that is not a licensed waste site.

-For more serious offences, involving larger-scale flytipping such as builder’s rubble, unwanted furniture or a large number of bags of waste, perpetrators will be prosecuted.
-Flytipping is an offence that carries an unlimited fine or up to five years imprisonment.
+On-the-spot fines of £300 can be issued where one or more domestic bags of waste are dumped; this is aimed at tackling low-level domestic fly-tipping.
+For more serious offences, involving large scale fly-tipping such as builder’s rubble, unwanted furniture or a large number of bags, perpetrators will be prosecuted.
+Fly-tipping is an offence that carries an unlimited fine or up to five years imprisonment.

-If you find rubbish that has already been fly-tipped, don’t call the police, fill in our online form or contact us.
+If you find a fly-tip, don’t call the police, report it to us.
 You can help by recording as much information as possible.
 For example:

 - Date and time you saw the rubbish